Kotlin/kotlinx-datetime/README.md

 > Note that the library is experimental, and the API is subject to change.

-The library is published to Maven Central.
+The library is published by Maven Central.

 The library is compatible with the Kotlin Standard Library not lower than `1.9.0`.